 Have you seen the June issue of Angeleno Magazine?
 Denise was selected as a "2017 Angeleno Power Player".
 Enjoy the digital version of the issue by clicking on Denise's profile.

 The Guzman Law Group is proud to represent the Estate of Jonathan Larson, the Tony and Pulitzer Prize, Award-winning author of "RENT."
-The firm and the Larson's agent, Jonathan Mills of Paradigm, have negotiated a deal with the FOX NETWORK for the live presentation of the play that will be produced by award-winning Marc Platt Productions and Julie Larson.
+The firm and the Larson's agent, Jonathan Mills of Paradigm, have negotiated a deal with the FOX NETWORK for the live presentation of the musical that will be produced by award-winning Marc Platt Productions and Julie Larson.
 Read the recent announcement to the entertainment industry by The Hollywood Reporter.

 Denise M. Guzman and The Guzman Law Group BEST Attorneys in the South Bay